Collins-01/PING/README.md

 ## Getting Started

-A simple Peer to Peer chat application that makes use of Socket.io to sending messages, and Reactive SQLLite to store message
+A simple Peer to Peer chat application that makes use of Socket.io for sending messages, and Reactive SQLLite for storing messages Locally.

 <!-- A few resources to get you started if this is your first Flutter project: